syntax-tree/hast-util-to-jsx-runtime/readme.md

 ## What is this?

-This package is a utility that takes a [hast][] tree and an [automatic JSX runtime][jsx-runtime] and turns the tree into anything you wish.
+This package is a utility that takes a [hast][github-hast] tree and an [automatic JSX runtime][reactjs-jsx-runtime] and turns the tree into anything you wish.

 ## When should I use this?